 Jordan Luongo, Jim Clark

 This sandhills site is owned and managed by the The Nature Conservancy for longleaf pine (Pinus palustris) and wildlife habitat.
 Prescribed burning occurs at approximately two-yr intervals.
 Red cockaded woodpeckers occupy the site.
-Longleaf savannas are interspersed with hardwoods, that include Quercus nigra, Q. laevis, Q. incana, and Carya tomentosa.
+Longleaf savannas also support hardwoods including Quercus nigra, Q. laevis, Q. marilandica, Q. margarettae, Q. velutina, Q. incana, Carya glabra, C. pallida, Diospyros virginiana, and Sassafras albidum.
+Bottomlands include Nyssa sylvatica, Persea borbonia, and Liriodendron tulipifera.

 Two plots have been established.
-CALL_PIPA is a circular, 54-m diameter plot in upland longleaf savanna.
-Because only longleaf occurs on this plot, sampling is limited to mapping, tree attributes, and crop counts.
+CALL_PIPA is a circular, 54-m diameter plot in upland longleaf savanna with wiregrass understory (photo above).
+Because only longleaf occurs on this plot, sampling is limited to mapping, tree attributes, and crop counts–there are no seed traps.

 CALL_HDWD takes in the transition from bottomland hardwood swamp to upland longleaf pine.
 This 50 m x 40 m plot includes both crop counts and seed traps.